asciid/stepik_scanner/README.md

 **Dear Windows users**!
 Scanner was made for Linux users and in Linux and I made a Win binary just to let it be as the most of the users are Win-boys.

 **!!!PLEASE, CLOSE PARSER.PY WITH CTRL+C. CLOSING THE CONSOLE WINDOW WON'T LET A LAST POSITION TO BE SAVED!!!**

-And if you see something like:

-`Blah-blah-blah: get_position() -- index out of range`

-It means that the last time you shut the programm down not properly.
-You are a dick.

-Delete `.stepik_scan file` in the directory of a binary, restart it and never do the same again.

-Good luck!